 If those three things describe you, then think about becoming a virtual assistant.
 What exactly you’ll do depends on what your skills, experience, and network of contacts are, but you can expect tasks from data entry to customer management, research, scheduling, and more.
 And of course, like all online business ideas, you can do this one from anywhere.

-While it doesn’t pay an awful lot, data entry is an online business idea you can carry out from home.
+Although it doesn’t pay the best, data entry is an online business idea where you can easily work from home.
 If you’re looking for a job that won’t require much time or attention from you, and that you can make predictable income from while at home or traveling, then data entry is a good place to start.

 Like internet domain name selling, stock trading could be a casual online hobby—or a career.
 If you’re willing to put in the time and you’re talented at carrying out deep research and predicting trends, you could turn this side hustle into a full-time gig.